JulienGasser/ADA_4mousquetaires/index.md

 | 4 - 4.5 | +30% |
 | 4.5 - 5 | +40% |

+This means

-This basically means: if the randomly drawn score is between 1 and 1.5 for one country, the variation of beer consummed (still for a given beer style) that is predicted by Porthos will be multiplied by 0.8 for the next year.
+This basically means: if the randomly drawn rating is between 1 and 1.5 for one country, the variation of beer consummed (still for a given beer style) that is predicted by Porthos will be multiplied by 0.8 for the next year.
 The principle remains the same for the whole correspondence table above.

 Finally, the obtained weights are sent to the Porthos algorithm as $$w_c[i]$$:
 $$\Delta Var_{beer} \leftarrow \Delta Var_{beer} \cdot w_c[i]$$